JeffreyWerth/AWS-Architecture-Model-Repository/Diagrams.md

 For managing AFSOC EA FoS, STIS-0301 will not require the use of Requirement Diagrams, all metadata will be managed through the Requirements Traceability Matrix (RTM).

 ## Behavioral Diagrams
 Behavior diagrams show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time.
 For the mapping of Behavioral Diagrams to DoDAF 2.02 Products reference Figure 1; for DoDAF 2.02 View content requirements, review Appendix B (DoDAF Package Views).
+There are four type of structural diagrams:

+- Activity Diagrams
+- Sequence Diagrams
+- State Machine Diagrams
+- Use Case Diagrams

 ### Activity Diagram (act)
 An Activity diagram shows system dynamic behavior using a combined Control Flow and Object (data) Flow model.